download .graphql schema

 Traces

 Both transfers and packets come with traces to track the progress of the message.
-There are four different trace types:
+There are six different trace types:

 • SEND_PACKET